New York Hot Tracks

-New York Hot Tracks is a syndicated music television series which aired from 1983 to 1989 and achieved the number one music variety show spot in the United States.
+New York Hot Tracks was a syndicated music television series which aired from 1983 to 1989 and achieved the number one music variety show spot in the United States.
 Hot Tracks was executive produced and syndicated by M.K.
 Thomas & Company of Chicago in association with WABC-TV, New York.
 The 44-minute weekly series was distributed to more than 110 markets across the country.
 The show debuted on July 22, 1983, a full week before NBC's Friday Night Videos.
 The original host was WKTU disc jockey Carlos DeJesus, who introduced the videos from various locations in and around New York City, usually dance nightclubs.